zauberzeug/rosys/docs/examples/hardware.md

 ```

 Depending on your hardware you may need to modify a PWM signal, send commands via CAN bus or serial, use Protobuf over Ethernet or something else.
-By raising an exception if the real hardware is not available a robot controlled by keyboard/joystick looks like this:
+By raising an exception if the real hardware is not available a robot controlled by keyboard or joystick looks like this:

 ```python
 {!src/example_hardware.py !}